istefano82/Flask_bookmark_app/Pluralsight_FLASK/receiptanalyzer/README.rst

-Cash Receipt Manager is an OCR (optical character recognition) application for storing and managing cash receipt documents
+Cash Receipt Manager is an OCR (optical character recognition) application for storing and analyzing cash receipt documents

 Setup project:
 1. Clone the project and setup virtualenv